 - Arquella Hargrove, MBA, Human Resources Manager, Settlement Facility Dow Corning Trust

-- Alex Obregon, Deputy City Controller, City of Houston
+- Alex Obregon, MBA, Deputy City Controller, City of Houston

 - Nicole Robinson, MBA, Digital Inclusion Project Director, City of Houston